hascdev/tailwind-landing-page/README.md

 # Simple Tailwind Landing Page

-Start the Tailwind CLI build process
+## Start the Tailwind CLI build process.
 Run the CLI tool to scan your template files for classes and build your CSS.

 ´´´